ZhgChg.Li

 The Catalog of Design Patterns

-The Design Patterns Discussed in This Article:
+Design Patterns Mentioned in This Article:

-Demo code will be written in Swift.
+The demo code will be written in Swift.

-Requirement Scenario 1
+Requirement Scenario 1.

 What?